dsmarcot2018/Bendel-Bot/README.md

 ## Planned Bot Features
 **Future Currency Features**
 - Members will be able to spend Bendel-Bucks on a number of different activities.

-**Slot Machine**
-- One of those planned activities is Bendel-Bot's slot machine where server members will be able to spend BBs to give it a spin to try and win more BBs.

 **Music**
 - Making it so only the user that requested a song can dequeue it or the one that would like to dequeue it must pay some BBs.